transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 A quantum computing analogy for a recursive process is that the computation stabilizes to a stable point because the answer exists only when observed (τ), yet the act of observation (¬) collapses the waveform (—).
 Each recursion navigates both possibilities and limitations, avoiding infinite loops (that would result in no final answer) and foundational collapse (that would result in a premature resolution).

-In essence, the half-existent topology offers a meta-formal model for how systems can be simultaneously self-referential, boundary-aware, and stable.
+In essence, the half-existent liminal topology offers a meta-formal model for how systems can be simultaneously self-referential, boundary-aware, and stable.
 Consider this simple intuition: a fully existent system needs external support to avoid infinite regress; a non-existent system can't support any structure; only a half-existent system can simultaneously support structure while being self-contained.
 The transimmanent framework doesn't just describe this property; it embodies it through its very structure and self-bootstraps without any external support.

 This understanding of stability-amid-recursion offers a path beyond the traditional dichotomy of foundations versus infinite regress.
 It suggests that the most stable systems are not those built on unshakable foundations, but those that integrate their own limitations as essential components of their structure.